Freedom for People with Disabilities

 - Explore grant opportunities and other systems for improving infrastructure.

-- Support local efforts to institute non-emergency Medicaid transportation programs for people with disabilities to get to work.
+- Support local efforts to institute non-emergency Medicaid transportation programs.

 - Revise housing policies for state agencies to remove obstacles to independent living.